theobald-software/theobald-software.github.io/_includes/_content/en/xu-specific/advanced-techniques/sap-connection.md

 - "HTTPS - Restricted to AD users with Designer read access" must be configured in the [Server Settings](../server/server-settings#web-server).
 - The SAP Secure Login Client must be installed on the machine that runs the XU or BC server.

+For more information, see the knowledge base article [SSO with Client Certificates](https://kb.theobald-software.com/xtract-universal/sso-with-client-certificates).

 ### SAP Logon Ticket

-For information on how to use an authentication with SAP Logon Tickets, see [**SAP Log On Ticket**](../advanced-techniques/sap-single-sign-on/sso-with-sap-logon-ticket).
+For information on how to use an authentication with SAP Logon Tickets, see the knowledge base article [SAP Log On Ticket](https://kb.theobald-software.com/xtract-universal/sso-with-logon-ticket).

 ### RFC Options